"WHEN YOUR MIND IS A WEAPON YOU ARE NEVER UNARMED"

 - Theories of Liberation and Decolonization including Marcus Garvey, Frantz Fanon, Amilcar Cabral, Kwame Nkrumah, Maulana Karenga and Muammar Qaddafi.

 It is important to note that this course is relevant to and welcomes all Guyanese, of every ethnicity.
 References to Black Power and Black Studies are used here to include all Non-White peoples.
-Black Power is about Black People/Non-White People being in a position to free themselves from their current state of economic, political, spiritual and intellectual incarceration, so that we are able to shape our own destiny from a position of strength.
+Black Power is about Black People/Non-White People being in a position to free ourselves from our current state of economic, political, spiritual and intellectual incarceration, so that we can shape our own destiny from a position of strength.
 Black Power is not simply a matter of putting Black faces in high places.
 For example, Black visibility in a neo-colonial arrangement is not Black Power.
 We have surely had enough of that to know that it is meaningless.

 What is meant by Black?
 Obviously it refers to people of African descent, but also to people of Indian and Indigenous descent.
 However, it does not stop there.
 Someone could be the darkest black in complexion and completely lack Black Consciousness.
 It is not about skin colour alone.
 That is why Kwame Ture could have called Fidel Castro the Blackest man in the Caribbean.
 It's why Muammar Qaddafi can be said to have led a Black Consciousness movement.
 It's why both Castro and Qaddafi will go down in history as leading figures in the Movement for African Unity and Liberation.
 Black Power is a mindset; a paradigm.
 Black Power is an attitude.

 Leadership Course for Community Activists

 The most successful organizations throughout the world be they political, business or religious, have long realized that leaders must be grown, cultivated and nourished.
 We all possess skills, qualities and characteristics that are identified with leadership, however, most of us do not get the opportunity to embark on the kind of self-development journey that will enable us to galvanize these attributes into action.
-What we refer to as good leaders are made, not born.
 Anyone who has the desire and willpower can be become an effective leader.
 Good leaders develop through a never ending process of study, education, training and experience.